tobybessant/terrain-generation/README.md

 This program runs from the command-line, and on starting will ask for various parameters to generate the base terrain.
 Once the parameters have been entered, it will open the generated terrain in fullscreen-windowed mode.
 The terrain can be live-updated and tweaked using the various hot-keys specified below.

 ### Setup
+#### Executable
+Unzip 'Executable' folder and run TerrainGeneration.exe.

+#### VS Project
-Once you have downloaded/cloned the solution, you will need to install the dependencies.
-These dependencies should already be in the NuGet Packages for the project, to install them:
+Download/clone the solution.
+You will need to install the dependencies - they should already be in the NuGet Packages for the project, to install them:

 1. Right Click Solution > 'Restore NuGet Packages for the solution'
 2. Right Click Project > 'Rescan the project for dependencies'